10 THINGS TO SEE in LISBON PORTUGAL - Lisbon Travel Tips22 October, 2019by Mac Candee & Chelsea Baker

 5. Bairro Alto:

 How does dinner below lights and colorful streamers hanging from rooftop to rooftop over winding streets and alleyways sound?
 Pretty magical, right?
 You can find exactly this in the neighborhood of Bairro Alto, or Lisbon's "Old Town."
 With most places serving relatively affordable food, you can either really spur that romantic feeling or have it be the beginning of a fun night out.
 This is also an area where you can find restaurants that include free Fado as you enjoy a delicious Portuguese meal!
-Come here for the ambience or nightlife and you will not be disappointed.
+Ditch your bags at one of our luggage storage spots in Bairro Alto and come here for the ambience or nightlife and you will not be disappointed.

 6. Miradouro da Senhora do Monte (Sunset Spot):